Universal Healthcare is a Moral Imparative

 the cost of health care." - Mike Thompson

 This coming election, the future is on the ballot.
-Vote for me in the upcoming 2026 Primary and choose a representative who will go to Washington D.C. and fight for universal health care, environmental protection, women's rights, and a government that serves people, not profit.
+Cast your vote for John Tyler and choose a representative who will go to Washington D.C. and fight for Universal Healthcare, environmental protection, women's rights, and a government that serves people, not profit.
 It’s time to break the corporate stranglehold on our health, our land, and our lives.
 Vote for change.
 Vote for the future.
 Vote like your life depends on it—because for millions of us, it truly does.